misslio/lctools/README.md

 Independent little programs.
 And this will be my personal tools.
 For now, it's for my learning.

 2015-03-28
-  Now i'm coding with a book nanmed "Advanced Programming in the UNIX Environment".
+  Now i'm coding with a book named "Advanced Programming in the UNIX Environment".